How to study John (NASB)

 The final chapters of John give an account of the events surrounding the arrest, trial, crucifixion, resurrection, and the post resurrection appearances of Jesus Christ.
 As you read each chapter:

-Mark the following key words and their synonyms: witness, believe, love, truth (true), life, signs, and king (kingdom).
+a) Mark the following key words and their synonyms: witness, believe, love, truth (true), life, signs, and king (kingdom).
 (NASB)

-Record the progression of events from Jesus' arrest through His resurrection and post resurrection appearances, noting the chapter and verse.
+b) Record the progression of events from Jesus' arrest through His resurrection and post resurrection appearances, noting the chapter and verse.
 Remember that since Luke gives the chronological order of the events, it becomes a plumb line for the other Gospel records.

 Once again determine the theme of each chapter and record it as you have done previously.

 Compile what John teaches about the King and the kingdom.
 John 3 contains the only two references to the kingdom.
 The other references to Jesus as the King are in the first and last segments of John.
 The Arrest, Trial, and Crucifixion of Jesus Christ and The Account of Jesus' Resurrection.

 Complete Structure of John by doing the following: